microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

 </input>
 ```

-These attributes are abstracted with the AppNotificationComboBox component APIs:
+These attributes are abstracted with the following AppNotificationComboBox component APIs available
+in the Windows App SDK:

 -   AppNotificationComboBox(String id)
 -   SetDefaultSelection(String id)